JohnGoldsmith/dotnetrdf-wiki/UserGuide-Storage-Servers.md

 ### Creating a Store

-Creating a store is the most complex operation is done with a combination of the //CreateStore()// and either the //GetDefaultTemplate()// or //GetAvailableTemplates()// method.
+Creating a store is the most complex operation is done with a combination of the `CreateStore()` and either the `GetDefaultTemplate()` or `GetAvailableTemplates()` method.
 Creating a store requires that you provide a [[http://www.dotnetrdf.org/api/index.asp?Topic=VDS.RDF.Storage.Management.Provisioning.IStoreTemplate|IStoreTemplate]] instance which indicates to the server what kind of store to create.

 ==== Templates ====

-The //GetDefaultTemplate()// method returns a template that can be modified in order to create whatever the server considers its default store type.
-If the server supports multiple store types the //GetAvailableTemplates()// method will return all available templates.
+The `GetDefaultTemplate()` method returns a template that can be modified in order to create whatever the server considers its default store type.
+If the server supports multiple store types the `GetAvailableTemplates()` method will return all available templates.

 A template has at the minimum a `ID` property which specifies the ID for the store to be created, it also has a `TemplateName` and `TemplateDescription` properties which describe the type of store the template may be used to create.
-Templates also provide a //Validate()// method which can be used to ensure that templates are valid before use, any server will call this on templates passed to the //CreateStore()// method before actually attempting to create the store.
+Templates also provide a `Validate()` method which can be used to ensure that templates are valid before use, any server will call this on templates passed to the `CreateStore()` method before actually attempting to create the store.

 Since servers may have many implementation specific features typically there will be some number of additional properties that are available on a template that will allow you to customize your template.
 See documentation for the various supported implementations to see what templates are supported.
 Template implementations are annotated using ##System.ComponentModel## annotations so can be explored via reflection if you so desire.

 ==== CreateStore() ====

-Once you have an appropriate template you can pass it to the //CreateStore()// method to get the store created.
+Once you have an appropriate template you can pass it to the `CreateStore()` method to get the store created.
 This method will return ##true## if the creation succeeds and ##false## (or an exception) otherwise.

 ```csharp